Search programs

 Since many engineering programs require SAT or ACT scores, investing in a structured test prep program can be invaluable.
 Such programs offer strategies, practice tests, and expert guidance, ultimately helping you earn your best scores.

-You’ll also want to prioritize refining your application materials — writing compelling essay responses as needed, securing strong recommendation letters, and requesting transcripts from any previously attended institutions early.
+You’ll also want to prioritize refining your application materials — writing compelling personal statements as needed, securing strong recommendation letters, and requesting transcripts from any previously attended institutions early.
+And you should always contact an admissions counselor to ensure you have the most accurate information regarding requirements and deadlines.

 Select your program